By Nick Touran, Ph.D., P.E., 2012-02-19 , Updated 2024-06-02 , Reading time: 8 minutes

 Hype alert If someone on the internet told you something unbelievable about Thorium, you might want to check out our Thorium Myths page just to double check it.

-• Thorium cycles exclusively allow slow-neutron breeder reactors (as opposed to fast breeders).
-More neutrons are released per neutron absorbed in the fuel in a traditional (slow-neutron) type of reactor.
-This means that if the fuel is reprocessed, reactors could be fueled without mining any additional U-235 for reactivity boosts, which means the nuclear fuel resources on Earth can be extended by 2 orders of magnitude without some of the complications of fast reactors.
-Thermal breeding is perhaps best suited for Molten Salt Reactors, which are discussed on their own page as well as in summary below.
+Thorium cycles uniquely allow slow-neutron breeder reactors (as opposed to uranium cycles, which can only breed with fast neutrons).
+This means that if the fuel is reprocessed, reactors could be fueled without mining any additional U-235 for reactivity boosts, which means the nuclear fuel resources on Earth can be extended by at least 2 orders of magnitude without some of the complications of fast reactors.

-• Thorium doesn’t work as well as U-Pu in a fast reactor.
-While U-233 an excellent fuel in the slow-neutron regime, it is between U-235 and Pu-239 in the fast spectrum.
-So for reactors that require excellent neutron economy (such as breed-and-burn concepts), Thorium is not ideal.
+Thorium doesn’t work as well as U-Pu in a fast reactor.
+While U-233 an excellent fuel in the slow-neutron regime, it is between U-235 and Pu-239 in the fast spectrum (see this plot showing neutrons released per neutron absorbed in fuel).
+So, the breeding doubling time is slower for thorium cycles than for uranium-plutonium cycles in fast reactors.
+Additionally, Thorium cycles are not ideal in reactors that require excellent neutron economy (such as breed-and-burn concepts).

 Thorium is generally accepted as proliferation resistant compared to U-Pu cycles.
 The problem with plutonium is that it can be chemically separated from the waste and perhaps used in bombs.
 It is publicly known that even reactor-grade plutonium can be made into a bomb if done carefully.
 By avoiding plutonium altogether, thorium cycles are superior in this regard.